simonepri/datasets-knowledge-embedding/readme.md

 This dataset was introduced in [Translating Embeddings for Modeling Multi-relational Data](https://dl.acm.org/doi/10.5555/2999792.2999923).
 The original dataset as released by the authors is available [here](https://everest.hds.utc.fr/doku.php?id=en:transe).

+> In the original dataset, the entities are represented trough the WordNet offset id (i.e. `01257145 derivationally_related_form 07488875`), but the version distributed here has the offsets mapped to WordNet synsets that can be read by the `nltk` library (i.e. `sensual.s.02	derivationally_related_form	sensuality.n.01`).

 | Entities | Relation Types | Edges | Train Edges | Validation Edges | Test Edges |
 |----------|----------------|-------|-------------|------------------|------------|
 | 41105 | 18 | 151442 | 141442 | 5000 | 5000 |